ibm-cloud-docs/power-iaas/set-full-linux.md

       - Run the `ip route` command and add CIDR subnet of proxy via private gateway of PVM.

-        -	The CIDR subnet of the proxy is the value found at the end of [step 2](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-proxy).
+        -	The CIDR subnet of the proxy is the value that is found at the end of [step 2](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-proxy).
         -	You can view the private gateway of PVM in the server details of the PVM.

           Run `ip route` command and add 1.5.3.9/24 via 5.9.7.1